RobertsLab/sams-notebook/drafts/2021-12-22-RNA-Isolation---O.nerka-Berdahl-Brain-Tissues.md

 | 5A     | 1.23                 | 50         | 61.5      | brain  |
 | 20A    | 30.6                 | 50         | 1530      | brain  |

+The yield from 20A is good and should satisfy the goal of having RNA from two individuals within the "social" group.
+The yield from 5A is still low, but is potentially usable for RNAseq.
+I probably need to run an additional set of extractions from two more "territorial" brains in order to increase our flexibility in selecting individuals for sequencing, as well as have a better chance of having leftover RNA for other uses.